-In recent years, UTSC, UTM, and FAS have seen a notable rise in petitions for exam deferrals, except during the pandemic period when in-person final exams were not held.
+In recent years, the University of Toronto Scarborough has experienced a notable rise in petitions for exam deferrals.
 Additionally, there has been an increase in the number of students who, after having their petitions for deferred exams approved, fail to attend the rescheduled exam.
 Currently, UTSC students who miss their original exam due to extenuating circumstances may submit a petition for a deferred exam.
 If they miss the first deferred exam, they may submit a petition for a second exam deferral, and a third exam deferral.
-After a third missed deferred exam, students can petition for the course to be withdrawn from their record if they have significant extenuating circumstances.
-As a result, many students have had four opportunities to write an exam for the same course, which can result in the exam being written more than a year after the course was taken, negatively impacting student success.
+After a third missed deferred exam, students can petition for the course to be withdrawn from their record, if they have significant extenuating circumstances.
+As a result, many students have had four opportunities to write an exam for the same course, and these opportunities can result in the exam being written more than a year after the course was taken, which has a negative impact on student success.
+This practice has contributed to extended periods of uncertainty for students and academic delays.
+When a deferred exam is approved, the course is temporarily assigned a Standing Deferred (SDF) notation.
+While the SDF remains in place, the course is excluded from grade point average (GPA) calculations and academic standing assessments, which can have negative impacts for students, such as a reduction in a student's ability to accurately monitor academic progress and to make fully informed decisions about their current and future course enrolment.

 The proposed policy change would limit students to a maximum of two opportunities to write a deferred exam for the same course (in addition to the original exam sitting), resulting in a total of three opportunities to complete the final exam.
 Each deferral would require a petition with supporting documents.
-Additionally, the proposed change will remove the option for students to write deferred exams at an external centre, as this is not a practical remedy given the volume of deferred exam requests.
-While this option will no longer be promoted, serious circumstances (i.e., safety reasons) that require external writing of an exam would be accommodated as necessary.
+The goals of the proposed change are: